 The first step in creating the profile is to think of a name.
 Aside from making the odd fake Twitter profile, I create fake profiles for spoof contributions to humour blogs.
 In fact, all of my fake Twitter profiles were spoof blog contributors first, and I only exported them to Twitter after the characters seemed like they’d be compatible.
-Once I’ve chosen a character name, I Google it, surrounded by quotes (like “Victoria Druggs”), to see if anyone else is using it.
+Once I’ve chosen a character name, I Google it, surrounded by quotes, to see if anyone else is using it.
 If someone already has that name, I’ll think of another.
 One of the benefits of having a unique character name is that you get a first-past-the-post Twitter @username.
-That is, @VictoriaDruggs, as opposed to something like @Victoria_Druggs108.
 If more accounts do spring up in your chosen name, there’s little doubt that yours is the original.

-The Victoria Druggs profile pic is a digital photofit, made from the features of various different models.
+The profile picture above is a digital photofit, made from the features of various different models.
 The advanced process first merges the top half of one face with the bottom half of another.
 Then the eyes are replaced, then the hair, etc. The shape of some face regions is also modified.
 You end up with a completely new person, who can’t be identified as a real individual.
 Therefore, you’re not in danger of defaming or impersonating anyone.

-For the Calum Fossil avatar (also used for Explanationz, as can be seen in the old Twitter screen shot below), I started with a picture of my own face, then used the Chrome effect in the Paint Shop Pro image editor – with a Flaws value of 2.
-I smoothed the image to make it look more like metal than a real face (Calum Fossil’s parents are aliens who have “lasered hardcore space lords in the wanger and shit”), and I added the colouring for a sort of pseudo bronze look.
+For the avatar below, I started with a picture of my own face, then used the Chrome effect in the Paint Shop Pro image editor – with a Flaws value of 2.
+I smoothed the image to make it look more like metal than a real face, and I added the colouring for a sort of pseudo bronze look.